 The Migration Matters Scotland project, funded through the European Integration Fund, ran from December 2013 through to June 2015.
 It sought to build capacity across the different spheres of government in Scotland, and reinforce the ability of partners to implement and evaluate strategies and policies for migrants.
 It also aimed to support migrants to participate in the formulation and implementation of policies that affect them.

 The project’s key objectives and activities were to:

 - Seek to gain a better understanding of the integration needs of migrants by developing and piloting models of engagement with them in a number of pilot local authorities in Scotland.
-A final report of our engagement activities can be accessed here
+More information can be found by clicking on the following link: final report of our engagement activities (PDF).

 - Evaluate the Policy Toolkit that CSMP had previously developed to support local authorities in relation to their migrant populations, and also evaluate the engagement activities referred to above.
-You can read the evaluation reports by clicking on the following links: Toolkit Evaluation and Engagement Evaluation
+You can read the evaluation reports by clicking on the following links: Toolkit Evaluation (Word Doc) and Engagement Evaluation (Word Doc)

 - Develop a new policy resources for local authorities and their partners as they seek to support the integration of migrants in Scotland.
-The new resource - an online Migration Policy Toolkit - can also be accessed on our homepage, here
+The new resource - an online Migration Policy Toolkit - can also be accessed from the menu bar on our homepage.

 - Disseminate the learning from the project to as wide an audience as possible through the hosting of a national thematic event outlining the learning from the local engagement activities, and a national conference at the end of the project which launched the various resources described above.
 The thematic event took place on 26th February 2015 and the final conference on 4th June 2015.